 We may share information about you:

-- with our group companies, including our parent company, Bluechain International Limited, for the purposes outlined above;
+- with our group companies, including our parent company, Bluechain Payments Limited, for the purposes outlined above;

 - with third parties to provide, maintain and improve our Services, including service providers who access information about you to perform Services on our behalf (such as fraud prevention and identity verification) or assist us to extract information automatically from uploaded documents you provide to us; financial institutions, payment networks, payment card associations and other entities that are part of the payment process; and third parties who operate an account for you on a Linked Platform as described above (e.g. to confirm that a related payment has been instructed via Bluechain);

 - with users of our Services who have signed up for Bluechain accounts—for example, we may share information when you make or accept a payment using our Services;